-Although the overall concept of this new deduction is straightforward, the specific provisions are quite complicated.
-The IRS has issued recent guidance for interpreting and applying these new rules, hopefully enabling taxpayers to benefit from the deductions as the law intended.
+Although the overall concept of this deduction is straightforward, the specific provisions are quite complicated.
+The IRS has issued guidance for interpreting and applying these rules, hopefully enabling taxpayers to benefit from the deductions as the law intended.

 Let’s walk through these complex provisions.

 Eligibility for the new deduction is limited to qualified trades or businesses (QTOB)in the U.S. that produce income.
 A QTOB is any trade or business that is not a specified service trade or business (SSTB).

 Eligible for the deduction: